tryadav1176/library_management_system/README.md

 - ✅ Add new books with title, author, and publication year
 - ✅ View all added books in a tabular format
 - ✅ Edit or delete individual book records
-- ✅ Toggle visibility of the books table (Show/Close)
+- ✅ Toggle visibility of the books table
-- ❌ (Optional: File upload for cover image was removed)

 ---